kalondepeace/Celo-Faucet/README.md

 In this chapter, you will learn how to write a smart contract in the popular smart contract language Solidity and deploy it to the Celo blockchain.

-## Learning Objective
+#### Learning Objective

-* Learn how to write smart contracts in Solidity with the Remix IDE.
+- [x] Learn how to write smart contracts in Solidity with the Remix IDE.
-* Write a smart contract for a marketplace.
+- [xWrite a smart contract for a token faucet.
-* Deploy your smart contract to the Celo blockchain.
+- [x] Deploy your smart contract to the Celo blockchain.

-In this tutorial, you will build the following smart contract: (Faucet.sol)[]
+In this tutorial, you will build the following smart contract: [Faucet.sol](./contract/faucet.sol)

 ### 1.1  Remix IDE.